 Responsive Web Design: Mobile-first Strategy

 You know it’s important to have a solid web strategy for your business.
+But do you know about the importance of a mobile-first strategy?
 Fundamental to any good web strategy is reaching customers and stakeholders anywhere they access the web.
 An increasingly significant amount – likely soon to be a majority – of that potential web traffic comes from mobile devices with small screens.
-Let’s talk stats:

 - In North America, 42% of all web traffic comes from mobile devices.
 Globally, mobile’s share of traffic is over 50%.
 These numbers will continue to grow.
 (Statista)